MadhusudanRawat/latest-interview-questions-2024/README.md

 <h2 align="left">Hi 👋!
-Do you want to crack your next interview round! then this question for you</h2>
+Do you want to crack your next interview round! then this questions for you</h2>

 ###